Voorhees High School

-Voorhees High School is a four-year public high school located in Lebanon Township, named for Foster McGowan Voorhees, the 30th Governor of New Jersey.
-It is one of two high schools in the North Hunterdon-Voorhees Regional High School District, serving students in ninth through twelfth grades from six municipalities in northern Hunterdon County, New Jersey, United States.
-The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1977.
+Voorhees High School is a four-year public high school located in Lebanon Township, named for Foster McGowan Voorhees, the 30th governor of New Jersey.
+It is one of two high schools in the North Hunterdon-Voorhees Regional High School District, serving students in ninth through twelfth grades from seven municipalities in northern Hunterdon County, in the U.S. state of New Jersey.
+The school is accredited until July 2026 and has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1977.

-Students come from the constituent municipalities of Califon, Glen Gardner, Hampton, High Bridge, Lebanon Township and Tewksbury.
+Students come from the constituent municipalities of Califon, Hampton, High Bridge, Lebanon Township and Tewksbury Township.
+Clinton Town and Glen Gardner residents can select either North Hunterdon or Voorhees High.

-As of the 2021–22 school year, the school had an enrollment of 780 students and 76.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.2:1.
-There were 14 students (1.8% of enrollment) eligible for free lunch and 12 (1.5% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 753 students and 73.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.2:1.
+There were 21 students (2.8% of enrollment) eligible for free lunch and 8 (1.1% of students) eligible for reduced-cost lunch.